Disney World in October 2026: What to Really Expect for Halloween, Crowds & Fall Weather

 Walt Disney World (as well as ESPN Wide World of Sports) typically hosts several athletic events each month.
 These events don’t usually have a major impact on crowds in the parks, but they will likely affect resort availability and crowds at Disney’s value resorts.

-Also, keep in mind that Columbus Day weekend (October 10-12) is one of the busiest weekends of the month, and Halloween weekend (October 30-31) brings some of the largest crowds of the entire fall season.
+Also, keep in mind that Columbus Day/Indigenous Peoples’ Day weekend (October 10-12) is one of the busiest weekends of the month, and Halloween weekend (October 30-31) brings some of the largest crowds of the entire fall season.

 October Refurbishments & Closures

-Here’s what to know for October 2026:
+Things to know for October 2026:

 Always check closer to your travel dates for updated schedules.
 Here’s a full list of what’s currently scheduled for closure and refurbishment in 2026.